There is nothing like beating a subject to death. But, in this case, it’s worth every word.

 You have to be living in a cave not to know that deer ticks are at an all time high.
 They are everywhere.
 Friends and family have told me stories about their encounters with the insect, and they all have one thing in common.
 They have all had multiple numbers on them at one time.

 Also, as you know, deer ticks are hazardous to your health, primarily because they are the carriers of the dreaded Lyme Disease.
 In the last decade alone, the population of ticks of all kinds has ballooned in the United States.
 The number of ticks that carry Lyme disease has been on the rise in the mid-Atlantic states, and has skyrocketed throughout the Northeast.
 It has gained a reputation as a serious health problem in many areas.
-They can cause a life time of misery.

 Only adult female ticks and nymphs can transmit infections through their bite.
 Male ticks attach, but they don’t feed or become engorged.
 Adult females have red and brown bodies and are larger than males.
 Nymphs are actively feeding between early April and early August.